apache/pekko/akka-docs/src/main/paradox/dispatchers.md

 ## Setting the dispatcher for an Actor

-So in case you want to give your @apidoc[akka.actor.Actor] a different dispatcher than the default, you need to do two things, of which the first is to configure the dispatcher:
+So in case you want to give your @apidoc[actor.Actor] a different dispatcher than the default, you need to do two things, of which the first is to configure the dispatcher:

 <!--same config text for Scala & Java-->